thinklis/GuWen-Align/README.md

 ## 🚀 Usage

 ### 1. Inference
 Inference and generation are performed via **LLaMA-Factory**.
-Please download the **Robust-Erya** test files from Hugging Face and follow the LLaMA-Factory [Prediction Guide](https://github.com/hiyouga/LLaMA-Factory) to generate translations for each subset.

----

-## 🚀 Usage

-### 1. Inference
-Inference and generation are performed via **LLaMA-Factory**.
 Please download the **Robust-Erya** test files from Hugging Face and follow the LLaMA-Factory [Prediction Guide](https://github.com/hiyouga/LLaMA-Factory) to generate translations and obtain initial **BLEU-4** scores.

 ### 2. Evaluation